Statute of Limitations for Medical Negligence Claims*

-The date of knowledge refers to the date when an injury party first had knowledge of the injury/illness.
+The date of knowledge refers to the date when an injured party first had knowledge of the injury/illness.
 The date that you became aware of the following facts will help you determine the date of knowledge:

 - You have sustained an injury/illness / or have found our you have misdiagnosed

 - The injury was a direct result of the actions/inactions of another person

 - The identity of the person at fault